Jhietechz/emmanuelyegon-portfolio/README_install_python.txt

 3. To install the required package, run: python -m pip install fpdf2

+# If you see "ModuleNotFoundError: No module named 'fpdf'", it means fpdf2 is not installed.
+# Run the above command to install it, then try again:
+   python generate_cv_template.py

 Now you can run your Python script as: python generate_cv_template.py